Kō no Moronao

 Although he ultimately won, Takauji was initially defeated in March 1351 by Tadayoshi and a truce was agreed upon with the help of Zen master Musō Soseki, who was close to both sides.
-One of the conditions posed by Tadayoshi was that the Kō brothers would retire from politics forever and become monks, which they did.
+One of the conditions imposed by Tadayoshi was that the Kō brothers would retire from politics forever and become monks, which they did.
 Moronao became a Zen monk and Moroyasu a member of the Nenbutsu fraternity.
 They later left Hyōgo for Kyoto accompanied by Takauji, but they would never arrive.
 The Kō were captured and then executed with many dozens of their family at the Mukogawa River by forces led by Uesugi Akiyoshi on 25 March 1351 (Kannō 2, 27th day of the 2nd month) in revenge for their killing of Akiyoshi's father Shigeyoshi.
 Takauji, powerless, had to deliver them to Akiyoshi.